klaudiaholyst/contacts-app/README.md

 ## Project Overview 🎉

 App to collect contacts data.
-User is able to add new contact (name, surname, phone number and select a tag).
+User is able to add new contact (name, surname, phone number and select a tag), move a contact to trash and back and filter contacts list by tag.
 The initial data is fetched from contacts.json file.
 Added contacts data is saved on local storage.

 ## Technologies 🔧